What to Do Right Now

 You can also filter by topic to focus your study time on the areas where you scored lowest.
 No account required, no paywall on the core content.

-Additionally, your state's testing provider (Prometric or Pearson VUE) publishes a free candidate handbook that lists every possible clinical skill and the exact steps evaluators use to score them.
+Additionally, your state's testing provider (Prometric, Credentia, HDmaster, or other vendor) publishes a free candidate handbook that lists every possible clinical skill and the exact steps evaluators use to score them.
 Download it and practice from the actual checklist.

 You have already done the hard part — completing a CNA training program and sitting for the exam.
 You know more than you did on test day.
 With targeted preparation, the second attempt is yours.